Health Insurance Options in Germany 2023

 Finding a suitable health insurance for retirees is a challenge.
 If you have previously resided in Germany and were then a member of the German public health scheme you may be eligible to re-join.
 This is often difficult due to the problems of proving a previous membership and the Krankenkassen are anything but helpful.
 Selecting a private health insurance is also an issue if you have developed a chronic illness, had major surgery or simply due to your age find the premiums unaffordable.
 It is essential to speak to an independent health insurance broker with experience in this area before spending a great deal of time and becoming totally stressed, preferably before your arrival in Germany.
-A simple incoming travel health plan which is valid for three months can be a trap, especially if you do not find a suitable health insurance during that period of time.
+A simple incoming travel health plan which is valid for three months can be a trap, especially if you do not find a suitable health insurance during that period.

-German private health insurance companies are forced to accept all applicants, irrespective of their health situation, in their “Basistarif “which became available from January 1, 2009, as long as the person required to provide proof of health insurance, is not eligible for the German public health scheme and has the right to reside in Germany.
+German private health insurance companies are forced to accept all applicants, irrespective of their health situation, in their “Basistarif “which became available from January 1, 2009, if the person required to provide proof of health insurance, is not eligible for the German public health scheme and has the right to reside in Germany.
 In other words, if you have a serious pre-existing medical condition and cannot be accepted into normal private health insurance tariffs, you can purchase this tariff as a last resort.
 It offers similar benefits to the government system and the monthly cost is capped at the maximum rate of the Krankenkasse.
-Unfortunately, the monthly premium is 770 Euros (2022 figures) for each adult plus approx. 250 Euros for each of your dependent children.
+Unfortunately, the monthly premium is 808 Euros (2023 figures) for each adult plus approx. 250 Euros for each of your dependent children.
 In addition, you must pay for the nursing care insurance.
 There is a lot of paperwork in setting up the Basistarif and you may find it difficult to find doctors willing to take you as a new patient because the amounts they may invoice you are very limited.

 Additional information for UK citizens in Germany (Brexit)